-Hate crime is defined as any incident, whether a crime or not, that is motivated by hostility or prejudice towards an individual due to their Race, Religion, Sexual Orientation, Gender Identity, or Disability.
+Any incidents, whether a crime or not, motivated by hostility or prejudice towards an individual due to their:

-- Race refers to a person's ethnicity, nationality, country of origin, skin colour, etc.
+race – a person's ethnicity, nationality, country of origin, skin colour, etc.

-- Religion refers to a person's religion or faith, even if they have no religion.
+religion – a person's religion or faith, even if they have no religion.

-- Sexual Orientation refers to a person's sexuality - whether they are heterosexual, homosexual, bisexual, asexual, etc.
+sexual orientation – a person's sexuality, whether they are heterosexual, homosexual, bisexual, asexual, etc.

-- Gender Identity refers to an individual who is transgender or perceived to be transgender.
+gender identity – an individual who is transgender or perceived to be transgender.

-It does not matter if the person targeted actually has the characteristic that the prejudice is directed toward, only that they are perceived to have that characteristic or belong to that particular community.
+It does not matter if the person targeted has the characteristic that the prejudice is directed toward.
+Only that they are perceived to have that characteristic or belong to that community.

-This response may involve action and support from outside agencies, and there many different statutory services and voluntary groups that provide specialist support for relating to the five protected characteristics.
+Responses may involve action and support from various agencies.
+Support from statutory services and voluntary groups relating to the five protected characteristics.